phaethonp/we-ai/readme.md

 In this diagram:
 1. **AI language technologies:**
-Primarily focusing on Large Language Models, we illustrate the various options accessible via the we-ai API middleware.
+We focus primarily on Large Language Models, showcasing the various options accessible via the we-ai API middleware.
 Our offering extends to **enterprise solutions** that include privately operated **open source models**, empowering businesses with a high degree of customization and control over their AI language technologies, and **private data**.

 1. The "LLM Toolkit" represents any language model toolkit, which interacts with the "we-ai API middleware "

-2. The **we-ai API middleware** acts as a middleman, enabling interaction between the "LLM Toolkit" and various data sources (i.e., "Document Store," "Data Getters," and "Data Loaders").
+2. The **WE-API API Middleware** acts as a middleman, enabling interaction between the "LLM Toolkit" and various data sources (i.e., "Document Store," "Data Getters," and "Data Loaders").

-3. Loading Data from **we-ai** into the API Retrieval System The **we-ai API middleware** defines an /upsert endpoint for users to load data.
+3. Loading Data from **we-ai** into the API Retrieval System The **WE-API API Middleware** defines an /upsert endpoint for users to load data.
 This offers a natural integration point with Data Getters hub, which offers over 25 data loaders from various API’s and document formats, with more under development.

-4. The data sources **Document Store, Data Getters, Data Loaders**, represent various document storage and retrieval systems that implement the **we-ai API middleware** , allowing them to exchange data with the model.
+4. The data sources **Document Store, Data Getters, Data Loaders**, represent various document storage and retrieval systems that implement the **WE-API API Middleware** , allowing them to exchange data with the model.

 5. The **Meta Index- Question Engines** has been added under **Document Store**, **Data Getters** and **Data Loaders** These represent the vector indices built over any data stored in their respective document stores.